CONSULTATION FEE RANGE

 Only adults aged 21+ can become medical marijuana caregivers in Michigan.
-However, they must not have a conviction for a drug-related or violent felony.
+They must not have a conviction for a drug-related or violent felony.
 Also, a primary caregiver must not have committed any felony within the last ten years.
-A caregiver is allowed up to five patients at a time and is permitted to grow cannabis on their behalf.
+A caregiver is allowed up to five patients at a time and can grow cannabis on their behalf.